Canada

 Today, in addition to the embassy in Ottawa and the Delegation to the International Civil Aviation Organization in Montreal, Brazil has consulates general in Montreal, Toronto and Vancouver.
 Canada has consulates general in São Paulo and Rio de Janeiro and trade offices in Belo Horizonte, Recife and Porto Alegre, in addition to the embassy in Brasília.

-The main bilateral treaties in force are the Technical Cooperation Agreement (1975), the Convention to Avoid Double Taxation (1984), the Air Transport Agreement (1986), the Framework Agreement for Cooperation in Science, Technology and Innovation (2008), and the Social Security Agreement (2011).
+The main bilateral treaties in force are the Technical Cooperation Agreement (1975), the Convention to Avoid Double Taxation (1984), the Framework Agreement for Cooperation in Science, Technology and Innovation (2008), the Social Security Agreement (2011) and the Air Transport Agreement (2011).
+At the end of 2024, the Framework Agreement on Defense Cooperation was approved by the National Congress and ratified by the Brazilian government.

 Brazil and Canada maintain several mechanisms of bilateral cooperation, including the Strategic Partnership Dialogue at the level of foreign ministers, the Political-Military Dialogue, the Joint Science, Technology and Innovation Cooperation Committee, and the Economic Trade Council.